phac-nml/quasitools/docs/aacoverage.md

 ## Output

 The amino acid coverage will be output in CSV format.
 The output will have one entry per line, with the amino acid position and the coverage at that position.
 By default, this will be printed to standard output.
 The user may direct the output to a file by specifying a file name with the `-o/--output` option.

+## Applications

+* Generating a report of the amino acid coverage, with respect to a referemce, from a BAM alignment file.

 ## Example